Alexander Rossi: Arrow McLaren SP (2023–2024)

-Rossi's season began on the up with a fourth place finish at the first race of the season in St. Petersburg.
+Rossi's season began much improved with a fourth place finish at the first race of the season in St. Petersburg.
 In the next race in Texas, Rossi collided with Kyle Kirkwood in the pitlane and ended up finishing 22nd.
 He retired with two laps remaining in Long Beach with a left-rear suspension failure, picked up an eighth place finish in Alabama, and his first podium with Arrow McLaren at the Indy Road Course.

 Rossi's Indy 500 campaign looked strong throughout May, and he qualified in seventh place.
-He ultimately finished fifth, being the only McLaren to finish the race after Pato O'Ward and Felix Rosenqvist were caught up in separate incidents late in the race.
-Rossi's title challenge, however, would dwindle towards the end of the season.
-He only picked up a further two top-five finishes and was involved in incidents in Toronto, Nashville, and Portland, which saw him come away with minimal points and ultimately finish ninth in the drivers' standings for the third time in the last four seasons.
+Rossi ultimately finished fifth, being the only McLaren to finish the race after Pato O'Ward and Felix Rosenqvist were caught up in separate incidents late in the race.

+However, Rossi's title challenge would dwindle towards the end of the season.
+He only picked up two top-five finishes and was involved in incidents in Toronto, Nashville, and Portland, which saw Rossi come away with minimal points and he ultimately finish ninth in the drivers' standings for the third time in the last four seasons.

 In July 2024, Rossi announced that he was departing Arrow McLaren at the end of the 2024 season and was replaced by Christian Lundgaard.